kyma-project/btp-manager/docs/contributor/05-20-e2e_tests.md

 5. Install BtpOperator.
 6. Verify if BtpOperator has the `Ready` status equal to `True`.
 7. Create a ServiceInstance and ServiceBinding with either real or dummy credentials.
-8. When real credentials are used, verify if the ServiceInstance and ServiceBinding have the `Ready` status set to `True`.
-If dummy credentials are used, verify if the `Ready` status for both of them is `NotProvisioned`.
+8. Verify if the ServiceInstance and ServiceBinding have the `Ready` status set to:
+     - `True` if you use real credentials.
+     - `NotProvisioned` if you use dummy credentials.
 9. Try to uninstall BtpOperator without the `force delete` label.
 10. Verify if the deprovisioning safety measures work.
 11. Add the `force delete` label to BtpOperator custom resource (CR).